 However, depending on the individual patient, multiple, staged procedures may still be required.
 This is particularly true when performing osseointegration surgery in the head and neck region or in the hand.

+Surgery to insert a bone-anchor differs depending on where the anchor is being placed.
 Surgery is usually performed under general anaesthesia.
 This will be augmented with a spinal or epidural block (for lower limb patients) or brachial plexus nerve block (for upper limb patients).
 In some cases, surgery may be performed under spinal or brachial plexus block alone, together with intravenous sedation.

-Your muscles are re-organised and grouped in a circumferential manner by attaching them directly to the bone.
-This will allow you to have better control over the residual limb in the future and also helps to maintain the shape of the soft-tissue/implant interface.
+The residual muscles will be re-organised and grouped in a circumferential manner by attaching them directly to the bone.
+This will allow you to have better control over the residual limb in the future and also helps to create and maintain a stable, soft-tissue/implant interface.

-The bone canal is prepared by sequential reaming using special instruments that convert the bone canal from an oval to a cylindrical shape.
-Broaches are then utilised to match the shape and create the final shape of the bone for your implant.
-Any bone that is removed during this process is carefully saved for use as a bone-graft – if necessary.
-Once the implant cavity is ready the implant is carefully press-fitted into the prepared bone.
+The bone canal is now prepared by sequential reaming using special instruments that convert the bony canal from an oval to a cylindrical shape.
+Broaches that match the shape of the implant are used to create the final shape of the bony canal.
+Any bone that is removed during this process is carefully saved for potential use as a bone-graft.
+The implant cavity is now ready, and the implant is carefully pushed into the bony canal that has been prepared.
 If needed, the bone-graft can now be inserted to augment the fit.